FULHAM V STOKE CITY

 At Hammersmith Broadway traffic lights, turn left onto Caroline Street (A219, one way) and follow A219 (signposted Fulham).

 Turn right into Finlay Street and then left in Stevenage Road.

-Take the District Line tube to Putney Bridge, which is about ten minutes’ walk from Craven Cottage.
+Stoke-on-Trent to London Euston, and then take District Line tube to Putney Bridge, which is then about a ten-minute walk from the stadium.